DavidJohnChartrand/toronto-fire-incidents-project.io/README.md

 # Toronto Fire Incidents Project

 ## Description
+### Analysing fire data created by the city of Toronto
-### Using the [city of Toronto's fire incident data](https://open.toronto.ca/dataset/fire-incidents/) to understand fire in Toronto's neighbourhoods
+Using the [city of Toronto's fire incident data](https://open.toronto.ca/dataset/fire-incidents/) to understand fires in Toronto's neighbourhoods